 They were able to control and block chronic nerve pain by simple activation of a receptor in the brain and spinal cord of lab rodents.
 They have deliberately used both male and female rodents and the results were the same.

-In order to do this, Salvemini (professor of pharmacological and physiological sciences) and her team have activated the A3 receptor by using both the natural chemical stimulator (adenosine) and synthetic drugs created by NIH.
+To do this, Salvemini (professor of pharmacological and physiological sciences) and her team have activated the A3 receptor by using both the natural chemical stimulator (adenosine) and synthetic drugs created by NIH.
 They have used these two methods separately and they have worked both times.
 The activated Ac3 receptor was able to prevent and reverse the pain caused by nerve damage without any side effects.

 Pain is an unpleasant physical and emotional feeling that occurs because of existing or threatening tissue damage.
 Pain is a direct result of complex electrochemical reactions, which are triggered by the body because of tissue damage.